by Greg Kenyon, updated March 12, 2026

 VI – The Messiah’s Grand Conclusion – Psalm 2:12b

-Having heard of rebellion against the King and not just any king but the King of kings.
-Having heard that the King remains king and in control and that those who remain in rebellion will perish in their way.
-We now hear the grand conclusion of the whole matter.
+Having heard of rebellion against the King and not just any king but the King of kings. having heard that the King remains king and in control and that those who remain in rebellion will perish in their way, we now hear the grand conclusion of the whole matter.

 Blessed are all those who put their trust in Him.

-Blessed are all they put their trust in Him
+Blessed are all they trust in Him

-Blessed are all they find refuge in Him
+Blessed are all they refuge in Him

 With this concluding line, there appears to be a shift in focus.
-Psalm 1 began by introducing us to the blessed man, who can only be found in Jesus Christ, for all other men walk, sand and sit in places and ways not blessed.
+Psalm 1 began by introducing us to the blessed man, who can only be found in Jesus Christ, for all other men walk, stand and sit in places and ways not blessed.
 Also, the description of the man introduced in Psalm 1 is the singular Blessed one.
-Psalm 2, after questioning and warning those who walk, stand, and sit in the was of the ungodly, of sinners, of the scornful, those who rage, plot, set themselves and take counsel together against the Lord’s Anointed (singular), concludes with a description of the blessed ones (plural).
+Psalm 2, after questioning and warning those who walk, stand, and sit in the way of the ungodly, of sinners, of the scornful, those who rage, plot, set themselves and take counsel together against the Lord’s Anointed (singular), concludes with a description of the blessed ones (plural).
 These blessed ones are not singular but a group of blessed, a group who are blessed.
 The story starts with the One who is blessed and concludes with the blessed ones.
 This final line in Psalm 2 provides the path these blessed ones walk in, the way they stand in and the place they sit.
 As we have learned in the poetic narrative from Psalm 1:2 through Psalm 2:12a, this result comes about because of, and is accomplished by, the Blessed One, the Messiah, and it is His conclusion.

 To gain insight into the significance of this portion of Psalm 2, I began by learning something about Classical Hebrew.
-In translating this from Hebrew to English, by literally replacing the Hebrew words with English words, one gets “blessed – all – take refuge – in – Him.
+Translating this from Hebrew to English, by literally replacing the Hebrew words with English words, one gets “blessed – all – take refuge – in – Him.
 In Classical Hebrew, word order is important.
 Sentences have a Verb-subject-object structure.
 Normally, the first word in a sentence is the verb or action.
 In this final sentence of Psalm 2, the first word is “blessed,” which is a noun rather then the expected verb, making this a special Hebrew sentence known as a normative (or verb-less) sentence, where the “to be” verb is understood.
 So “blessed” is the subject noun.
 The verb is “are.”
 This is followed by the noun “all.”
 Thus, a correct English translation is “Blessed are all.”
 The rest of the Hebrew in this sentence contains a verb, “find refuge” or “trust” and a preposition “in” followed by the noun “Him.”
 “In Him” indicates where the refuge is found.
 Since the verb “to find refuge” is not at the beginning of the sentence, it is not the main verb or action of the sentence.
 It must be part of what we, in English, would call a clause and the noun of this clause must be understood to refer to “all.”
 So, “all find refuge.”
 Remember the subject of this sentence is talking about a group of people called or named “blessed.”
 This is descriptive of something that they are.
 It is not describing that is happening.
 These people are not being blessed.
 They are blessed.
 It is their state of being.
 As this is a normative sentence, the rest of the sentence is giving a further description of this group of people.
 This group of people “find refuge” or “trust.”
 In the Hebrew, there are no conditional elements.
-This group of people “find refuge” or “trust.”
-Yet, is seems that many read this concluding sentence of Psalm 3, understanding the phrase, “who put their trust in Him,” as a necessary condition to receive blessing.
+Thus, being blessed is not based on the condition of finding refuge.
+Yet, it seems that many read this concluding sentence of Psalm 3, understanding the phrase, “who put their trust in Him,” as a necessary condition to receive blessing.
 It does not say “Blessed are those if they but their trust in Him,” or “Blessed are those because they put their trust in Him.”
 (Unless such condition is commonly understood in such a Classical Hebrew sentence structure.)
 Reading the sentence, as it is written, without condition, then it is not just when, and if, these people put their trust in Him, that they are blessed.
 THEY ARE BLESSED!
 The subject of the sentence is not “all those, who put their trust in Him.”
 The subject of this sentence is “the blessed.”
 This may seem like a small point.
 It is true, as the NKJV seems to say, by adding the the three words “who put their,” that “all those who put there trust in Him, the Son, will be blessed.”
 But this sentence is not saying come and trust and be blessed.
 It is describing “The Blessed Ones.”
 It is describing The Blessed (plural).
 They trust in, they find refuge in the Lord.
 It is not saying the blessing comes as a result of, or because these put their trust in Him.
 I trust Him.
 What if my trusting is not trusting enough?
 What if I struggle greatly to trust in Him and fear I will fail to trust in Him?
 This sentence is not saying that my act of trusting or taking refuge makes me blessed.
 Rather, as one of the blessed, I trust in and take refuge in Him.
 In this there is certain comfort.
 May the Lord God be praised!

-Blessed are All, their refuge is in Him.
+Blessed are All, they refuge in Him.

-Some further thought regarding this grand conclusion:
+Some further thoughts regarding this grand conclusion:

 The Hebrew word “Blessed” is translated from the Hebrew esher. which occurs 45 times in the OT.
 27 times it is translated “blessed” and 18 times “happy.”
 Looking at these passages “blessed” and “happy” can be used interchangeably.
 A blessed person is a happy person.
 A happy person is a blessed person.
 They mean the same thing.